lankan01/OTSOG/README.md

 # OTSOG
-On The Shoulders Of Giants

-# Overview
-Welcome to my repository dedicated to the exploration and analysis of successful startups.
-This project is born from my passion for understanding the intricate details that contribute to the triumph of these innovative companies.
+Welcome to my repository dedicated to the exploration and analysis of some of my favourite startups.

+This project is rooted in the idea of leveraging existing successes instead of constantly trying to reinvent the wheel.
+I believe that there are many lessons to be learned, both positive and negative, by examining the successes and failures of leading products in the market, hence the name - OTSOG - On The Shoulders Of Giants.

 ## What's Inside
 In this collection, you will find comprehensive documents covering various dimensions of startup success, such as: